 At any time, the software can perform a reset on the receiver or the transmitter of the USART by setting the corresponding bit, RSTRX and RSTTX respectively, in the Control Register (US_CR).
-The software resets clear the status flag and reset internal state machines but the user interface configuration registers hold the value configured prior to software reset.
+The reset commands have the same effect as a hardware reset on the corresponding logic.
 Regardless of what the receiver or the transmitter is performing, the communication is immediately stopped.